lapicidae/feed-actions/README.md

 ```bash
 2 3 * * * /bin/bash /usr/bin/feed-actions
 ```
+Change the time at which the magic happens.
 crontab exampels -> [crontab.guru](https://crontab.guru)
 Do not change the `/bin/bash /usr/bin/feed-actions` part!